petevass/Trivia-Generator/README.md

 - JWT Authentication through a Username and Password Sign/Log in System
 - Live Stats Tracking and a Global Leaderboard of all users
 - Thousands of Trivia Questions from about 50 Categories
+- Flutter frontend which mirrors a kahoot-like play style
 ---

 ## How To Run It Locally